 Spring morning bird walk

-On Saturday 28th April 2018, ahead of International Dawn Chorus Day, we took an early morning walk in Kearsney Abbey with bird expert Paul Holt from the White Cliffs Countryside Partnership.
-We saw and/or heard more than 30 species of birds in an hour and a half!
+In April 2018 and May 2019, to celebrate International Dawn Chorus Day, we took early morning walks in Kearsney Abbey with bird expert Paul Holt from the White Cliffs Countryside Partnership.
+We saw and/or heard dozens of species of birds!

 Species seen or heard in the park

-Blackbird, blackcap, blue tit, chaffinch, chiffchaff, coal tit, coot, crow, dunnock, goldcrest, goldfinch, greater spotted woodpecker, great tit, greenfinch, grey heron, herring gull, house martin, jackdaw, kestrel, long-tailed tit, mallard, mistle thrush, moorhen, mute swan, nuthatch, robin, song thrush, starling, stock dove, swallow, treecreeper, wood pigeon, wren.
+Blackbird, blackcap, blue tit, buzzard, chaffinch, chiffchaff, coal tit, coot, carrion crow, dunnock, goldcrest, goldfinch, greater spotted woodpecker, great tit, greenfinch, grey heron, grey wagtail, herring gull, house martin, jackdaw, kestrel, long-tailed tit, mallard, mistle thrush, moorhen, mute swan, nuthatch, pied wagtail, robin, song thrush, sparrow, starling, stock dove, swallow, swift, treecreeper, wood pigeon, wren.

 What bird can you hear?